 Industry Analysis & Industry Trends

-The Cafes and Coffee Shops industry has grown strongly over the past five years, owing much of its success to Australia's love for quality coffee and vibrant coffee culture.
-Industry revenue is expected to grow by an annualised 7.4% over the five years through 2015-16, boosted by a large spike in 2013-14 caused by rising consumer sentiment and growing incomes.
-This includes a forecast increase in revenue of 8.4% in 2015-16, to $5.3 billion.
-Despite this, competitive pressures have pushed profitability down slightly over the past five years.
+The Cafes and Coffee Shops industry has grown strongly over the past five years, owing much of its success to Australia's love of quality coffee and vibrant coffee culture.
+Industry revenue is expected to grow by an annualised 7.2% over the five years through 2016-17, boosted by a large spike in 2013-14 caused by rising consumer sentiment and growing incomes.
+Industry revenue is expected to increase by 6.9% in 2016-17, to total $5.5 billion.
+Despite this strong performance, competitive pressures have pushed profitability down slightly over the past five years.

 Industry Report - Industry Locations Chapter